TRJoseph/Checkers/README.md

 ## In-Progress

-This game is currently in development as I am currently a full time student at University making it relatively difficult to find time to pursue my own personal projects.
+This game is currently in development as I am currently a full time student at University.

 ## Current Features
 - Title Menu